 How to Complete a Bill of Sale Form in Illinois

 A specific bill of sale template in Illinois is not currently available with the Secretary of State.
-However, a valid sample bill of sale is available here and can be filled out with the following information:
+However, a valid sample bill of sale can be filled out with the following information:

 - The seller’s and the purchaser’s full names, addresses and phone numbers